iendicott/Home-Assistant/SunSynk Local Control/README.md

 ![5.5KW inverter](<5.5KW inverter.png>)

-You can see with a torch behind th cicuit board the pinouts are different
+You can see with a torch behind the cicuit board the pinouts are different

 ![alt text](<RS485 Pins.png>)